Huulamnguyen/100daysDevOps/README.md

 ### 6 - Artifact Repository Manager with Nexus
 #### 1 - Intro to Artifact Repository Manager <a name="intro-to-artifact-repository-manager"></a>
-- Artifact repository manager: Just 1 repository for managing allyour different artifact types
+- Artifact repository manager: Just 1 repository for managing all your different artifact types

 - Nexus is an Artifact Repository Manager.
     - Upload and store different built artifacts
-    - Retrive (download) artifacts later
+    - Retrieve (download) artifacts later
     - Central storage
     - For internal use, private in the company